Barba-Q/tumbleweed-noob-tool/README.md

 ## Changelog:
 0.91:
-- Major bug fixes causing the script to for a lot of reasons
+- Major bug fixes causing the script to crash for a lot of reasons
 - Reworked exec routine to get rid of multiple password promts

 0.9: